-It is four hundred and fourteen years since the discovery of a consignment of gunpowder in Westminster, what role, if any did this part of the country play.About Manchester takes a look.
+It is four hundred and fifteen years since the discovery of a consignment of gunpowder in Westminster, what role, if any did this part of the country play.About Manchester takes a look.

 Legend has evolved that Manchester was at the heart of the 1605 Catholic plot to blow the Protestant King James and his Parliament into the next life and that Ordsall Hall was the location for Guy Fawkes and Robert Catesby to plot the subterfuge.